-Recommendations: Due to fluctuating hormone levels some women find that they may become more prone to vaginal dysbiosis at certain points in their menstrual cycle.
-If vaginal or urogenital tract infections, such as thrush, bacterial vaginosis or cystitis are a problem, then selecting a supplement that contains the well researched Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® strains of probiotic would, in our opinion, be the most effective at helping to support health in the female intimate area.
+Due to fluctuating hormone levels some women find that they may become more prone to vaginal dysbiosis at certain points in their menstrual cycle.
+If vaginal or urogenital tract infections, such as thrush, bacterial vaginosis or cystitis are a problem for you, then selecting a supplement that contains the well researched Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® strains of probiotic would perhaps be the most effective at helping to support health in the female intimate area.

 2) Gut flora: